Hussar Helmets on Display in 1896

 3. the helmet of Zrinyi Miklós aka Nikola Zrinski († 1566), fortunately, we still have this helmet in a museum.
 The helmet was registered in Ferdinand’s collection in 1586.

-4. a Hungarian helmet, used for hussar tournaments from the 16th century, made of iron, painted into green and red; it is supplied with an iron mask that was painted and decorated with a beard made of horse hair.
+4. a Hungarian helmet, used for hussar tournaments from the 16th century, made of iron, painted green and red; it is supplied with an iron mask that was painted and decorated with a beard made of horse hair.
 These are from the collection of Ferdinand of Tirol, Ambras, and originally had been used on the Hungarian tournaments taking place in Prague in 1549 and 1557.

 6. a silver Turkish helmet, gilded, from the 16th century, from the Vienna collection.